What are the two forms of semaglutide, and which is approved for weight loss?

 The injectable STEP trial program (Wegovy) showed average weight reductions of approximately 15% of body weight at 68 weeks with 2.4 mg weekly injections.
 The currently available oral formulations have not demonstrated equivalent outcomes at approved doses.

-Why is compounded semaglutide injectable, not oral?
+Why is compounded semaglutide usually injectable rather than oral?

 - The injectable form has established outcomes data: The clinical evidence base for injectable semaglutide at 2.4 mg weekly for weight management is robust.
 Prescribers have a clear reference point; the oral tablet at 14 mg daily for weight management (rather than diabetes) is not a well-characterized protocol.